Rick Ware Racing: Car No. 51 results

-Car No. 52, 27 history
+Car No. 52 history

+In 2004, RWR fielded the No. 52 with Stanton Barrett as the driver.

+In 2005, the organization made attempts with Larry Gunselman, José Luis Ramírez and Derrike Cope.

+In 2006, Larry Gunselman, Steve Portenga, Donnie Neuenberger and Stanton Barrett in the No. 52.

 In 2018, RWR fielded the No. 52 on a partial schedule.
 The No. 52 car was set to make its debut at the Coca-Cola 600 with B. J. McLeod behind the wheel as Cody Ware was to drive the 51; however, the entry was withdrawn and McLeod was moved to the No. 51 car.
 The No. 52 instead made its debut with Cody Ware at Sonoma.
 J. J. Yeley, Gray Gaulding and Harrison Rhodes also drove the 52.
-At season’s end, the No. 52 did a total of six starts in the season with five different drivers, with its best finish being 30th at Indianapolis.
+At season's end, the No. 52 did a total of six starts in the season with five different drivers, with its best finish being 30th at Indianapolis.

 In 2019, RWR secured a full-time schedule for the No. 52 team after purchasing a charter from Front Row Motorsports, who had leased it to the now-defunct TriStar Motorsports.
 At the 2019 Daytona 500, both RWR cars triggered an unusual crash on lap 159.
 As several cars were entering pit road, Cody Ware and McLeod collided, sending McLeod to the infield grass and Ware slamming into Tyler Reddick, who inflicted serious damage on Jimmie Johnson's left rear quarter panel.
 Ware then hit Ricky Stenhouse Jr. from behind before resting on the infield grass, causing Stenhouse to collide with Reddick.
 Ware, who drove the 52, finished 39th.
 Prior to the Atlanta race, car chief Mike Chance was ejected from the track after the No. 52 failed pre-qualifying inspection multiple times.
 During the race, McLeod was involved in his second consecutive pit road incident when he pulled towards his pit stall and Ryan Preece slammed into the back of his car.
 McLeod's car then slammed into Chris Buescher's pit box and hit fueler Anthony Pasut, who suffered a broken fibula, a torn ACL, and other injuries to his right leg.
 The collision put Preece's car out of commission with a 35th-place finish while McLeod and Ware finished 32nd and 33rd, respectively.
 In March, Bayley Currey made his Cup debut in the No. 52 at Phoenix.
 On August 15, 2019, Currey was indefinitely suspended for violating NASCAR's Substance Abuse Policy.
 On September 18, Currey was reinstated by NASCAR after he successfully completed his Road to Recovery Program.
 Prior to the Talladega race, the No. 52's hauler caught fire at the garage due to an electrical short.
 The No. 52 finished 38th in the points standings.